ggrandes/standalone-preferences/README.md

 ## Features

- - No external dependencies
+ - No external dependencies.
  - Allow eval of get with System Properties and Back reference with ```${tagname}```
- - Allow disable eval on get (see configuration)
+ - Allow disable eval on get (see configuration).
- - Config file per package
+ - Config file per package.
+ - System Preferences are supported, YES.
- - User Preferences are NOT supported (intentionally)
+ - User Preferences are NOT supported (intentionally).

 ## DOC